openstack/keystone/README.md

 * Double click on "Keystone Tests" and press the green play (>) button

+## Writing Documentation

-## Editing and Compiling the Developer Guide
+### Editing and Compiling the Developer Guide

 Users of the Keystone API are often developers making ReSTfull calls to Keystone.
 The guide to provide them information is therefore called a `Developer Guide`.
 Developer in this case is not to be confused with developers working on the Keystone source code itself.

-The [dev guide](https://github.com/rackspace/keystone/raw/master/keystone/content/identitydevguide.pdf) is automatically generated from XML and other artifacts in the `keystone/docs/src` folder.
+The [dev guide](https://github.com/rackspace/keystone/raw/master/keystone/content/identitydevguide.pdf) is automatically generated from XML and other artifacts in the `doc/guide` folder.

-To build the API `dev guide` from source, you need [Maven](http://maven.apache.org/).
-To build the docs, run the following from the `Keystone/docs` folder:
+To build the Developer Guide from source, you need [Maven](http://maven.apache.org/).
+To build the docs and publish a new PDF:

+    $ cd doc/guide
-    $ mvn clean generate-sources
+    $ mvn clean generate-sources && cp target/docbkx/pdf/identitydevguide.pdf ../../keystone/content/identitydevguide.pdf

-The output will go into the `keystone/docs/target` folder (the source is in `keystone/docs/src`).
+The output will go into the `doc/guide/target` folder (the source is in `doc/guide/src`).
 Output generated is PDF and webhelp.

+### Editing and Compiling the Admin Guide

+The Admin guide is written in RST and compiled using sphinx.
+From the `keystone` folder:

+    $ python setup.py build_sphinx && firefox build/sphinx/html/index.html

 ## Additional Information: